 Why Do Babies Get Overtired?

-Signs Of Tiredness In Babies:
+Signs Of Tiredness In Babies

-- Self-soothing: If you ignore the early signals, the tired baby sends self-soothing signals like sucking the thumb, searching for a dummy and so on.
+- If you ignore the early signals, the tired baby may try to self-soothe by sucking the thumb, cuddling their favorite soft toy, and so on.Some children start crying.

 - Sweaty palms

-- Quick breathe
+- Quick breathing

 - Blueness around the mouth in infants